Mr. Fish: Bill Norris

 The second Mr. Fish is Bill Norris, Mortimer's similarly-mutated brother.
-He is introduced visiting an exotic nightclub with the Walrus.

-Mr. Fish joins the Flashmob, a group of former opponents of Luke Cage, during the Shadowland storyline.
+He joins the Flashmob, a group of former opponents of Luke Cage, during the Shadowland storyline.
 The assemblage of villains confront the new Power Man (Victor Alvarez), and are remanded to Ryker's Island after being defeated by Power Man and Iron Fist.
 A few members of the Flashmob, including Mr. Fish, are bailed out by Big Ben Donovan.

-When a virus begins giving people spider-powers similar to Spider-Man's during the Spider-Island storyline, Mr. Fish and the Flashmob are among those infected, prompting them to try and escape from the quarantined Manhattan.
-They are stopped by the Heroes for Hire.

 Powers and abilities

 Mr. Fish has enhanced strength and a fish-like physiology that enables him to survive on land and in water.

-Other versions

-The Mortimer Norris incarnation of Mr. Fish appears in Marvel Adventures.

 In other media

-The Mortimer Norris incarnation of Mr. Fish appears in the Luke Cage episode "Wig Out", portrayed by Hakim Callender.
+Mortimer Norris appears in the Luke Cage episode "Wig Out", portrayed by Hakim Callender.
 This version is a human crime lord with no superhuman abilities.